ayushawasthi9896/AyushGenpact/README.md

 # AyushGenpact
-I am a new joinee
+I am a new joinee, and i love genpact
+Author - Ayush Awasthi